 Saturday/Sunday July 28/29th.
 The UCI-BMX WORLD CHAMPIONSHIPS and CHALLENGE 2001.

 World Challenge day, July 28th.

 Qualifiers were run very hastily too.
 Again, most of the time 2 races on the track at the same time, why?
 There was no time problem of any kind.
 Between the ¼ and semi finals on this day there was a waiting period of 55 minutes due to a video protest.
 We only heard it was a protest after waiting for about 50 minutes.
-Besides that, where was NO entertainment at all.
+Besides that, there was nothing going on, no entertainment at all.
 A simply idea would have been: show a video about the previous racing on that day on the score-board in top of the hall.
+Just an idea.